lnurl/luds/spec.md

 6. Receives a `{"status":"OK"}` Json response.
 7. Awaits for incoming payment.

-Security note: service must hide withdrawal QR code once `lnurl` endpoint has been called and must generate a new ephemeral `lnurl` is user wants to initiate a new withdrawal.
+Security note: service must hide withdrawal QR code once `lnurl` endpoint has been called and must generate a new ephemeral `lnurl` if user wants to initiate a new withdrawal.

 ## 3. Linkable payments